 'CAMEL' REVIEWS & UPDATES

-In April 2017, The New Natives brought Camel, written by co-founder Charly Clive, to Under St Mark Theatre in New York.
+In April 2017, The New Natives brought Camel, written by co-founder Charly Clive, to Under St Marks Theatre in New York.

 Camel is a new play by Charly Clive, directed by Michael Bradshaw Flynn.
 In a small town in suburban America, a town in Virginia, a town with no quarry, Gus Steinem is experiencing loss for the very first time.
 It's been a week since his long estranged high school love, Louie was found dead and even though he hasn't seen her for years, suddenly she's everywhere.